National conference planned for May 2014

 Maryland and Massachusetts were the first states to develop programs, both enacting legislation in 1977 that established purchase of development rights as a government function.
 The protection of farmland became a mission and goal of the state in the absence of effective or adequately protective zoning at the local level.
 Programs are voluntary and pay farmers in per-acre amounts that represent the difference between the appraised fair market value of their land, and the value of that land for agriculture.
 Protection is in the form of a deed of conservation easement that runs with the land in perpetuity.
 Land remains in private hands and on tax rolls.

-Farmland loss due to sprawl was first noted as a local problem on Long Island, NY, in the 1960s and a program to purchase easements was developed there in 1974 in Suffolk County in an effort to save its remaining agricultural industry.
-At extraordinary cost, the county has preserved about 6,000 acres.
+Farmland loss due to sprawl was first noted as a local problem on Long Island, NY, in the 1960s and a program to purchase easements was developed there in 1974 in Suffolk County in an effort to save its agricultural industry.
+Despite enormous development pressure and high per-acre costs, the county has preserved about 10,000 acres in its own local purchase of development rights program, and additional acreage has been preserved by five township governments using a state authorized two percent real estate transfer tax that funds the Community Preservation Program.

 After Maryland and Massachusetts adopted the conservation easement as the method for preserving agricultural land, other states followed suit, many adopting many aspects of the Maryland or Massachusetts laws.
 Those included all states along the Eastern seaboard from Maine to Virginia, and to other states such as Ohio, Kentucky and Michigan.
 The survey includes only those states with programs that are active, funded and comparable in operation to Maryland’s.
 The survey excludes programs in the West in such states as California and Colorado.